Henry Lyons: Personal and legal difficulties

-On June 15, 2017 Lyons was forced out of his position by the board of trustees, mid accusations of theft, misconduct.
+On June 15, 2017, Lyons was forced out of his position by the board of trustees, amid accusations of theft and misconduct.

 In April 2007 Lyons was defeated in an attempt to be re-elected President of the Florida General Baptist Convention.
-Subsequently, he and his supporters organized the General Baptist State Convention of Florida, of which he is the President.
-In 2009, he was defeated in his bid to take presidency of the National Baptist Convention, USA.
+Subsequently, he and his supporters organized the General Baptist State Convention of Florida, of which he was the President.
+In 2009, he was defeated in his bid for presidency of the National Baptist Convention, USA.

+Death

+Lyons died in Tampa, FL on October 27, 2025, at the age of 83.